Want to see the world, shape a few young minds and practice your journalism skills this summer? You’ve come to the right place.

-Looking to make a difference this summer?
-Consider NBTB!
-We’re currently seeking highly motivated, energetic team leaders for our high school student journalism camp, to be held July 2 to July 9, 2017 at Stanford University.
+We’re seeking highly motivated, energetic team leaders for our high school camp, June 28 to July 11, 2020, at Stanford University.

 Team Leaders — a key role